Comparisons11 min read

 Who Should Choose Mailchimp?

-• Want an all-in-one platform for email, social media, ads, landing pages, and basic CRM
+• Want an all-in-one platform for email, social media, ads, landing pages, and a basic CRM

 • Need highly designed emails with complex layouts, images, and branding

-• Rely on a broad tech stack and need 300+ integrations
+• Rely on a broad tech stack and need access to 300+ integrations

-• Are a small business or agency managing multiple clients or campaigns
+• Manage a small business or agency with multiple clients or campaigns

-Mailchimp is essentially a marketing hub.
-If you need more than just email, it offers solid value — especially on the Standard plan.
+Mailchimp is basically a marketing hub.
+If you need more than just email, it offers solid value—especially on the Standard plan.

 Try Mailchimp